Telica

 Telica Tours

-The Telica Sunset tour was fairly expensive, at USD$45.
-However, this included return transport, a guide, watermelon at the top, a cool t-shirt PLUS free beer and dinner once back at ViaVia.
+The Telica Sunset tour seemed fairly expensive, at USD$45.
+However this included return transport, a guide, watermelon at the top, a cool t-shirt PLUS free beer and dinner once back at ViaVia.
+So it felt like very good value for money – particularly as the volcano felt once-in-a-lifetime.

-Other tours included a sunrise tour, which entailed a day of hiking before reaching the crater for sunset.
-Overnight tours and longer day hikes were also available.
+There were other tours on offer too; including a sunrise tour (day of hiking before reaching the crater for sunset), overnight tours and longer day hikes.
 Most agencies provide the necessary camping gear and equipment needed!
-After several volcano tours during my trip in Central America, I was very content with just a small hike!
+As I had done several volcano tours, and long hike days during my trip in Central America, I was very content with just a small hike!

 Telica’s Crater